microsoft/teams-ai/dotnet/samples/04.ai.a.teamsChefBot/README.md

 It shows SDK capabilities like:

 <details open>
-    <summary><h3>bot scaffolding</h3></summary>
+    <summary><h3>Bot scaffolding</h3></summary>
-    Throughout the 'Program.cs' file you'll see the scaffolding created to run a simple conversational bot, like storage, authentication, and conversation state.
+    Throughout the 'Program.cs' file you'll see the scaffolding created to run a simple conversational bot, e.g. storage, authentication, and conversation state.
 </details>

 </details>